zakdavlin/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-What libraries did we import?
+1. What libraries did we import?

-Where do we set the task_duration?
+1. Where do we set the task_duration?

-How many functions are defined?
+1. How many functions are defined?
-What are their names?
+1. What are the function names?
-Can you figure out (in general) what they do?
+1. In general, what does each function do?

-Where does the execution begin?
+1. Where does the execution begin?

-How many processes do we start?
+1. How many processes do we start?

-How many records does each process insert?
+1. How many records does each process insert?

 In this first run, we start 3 processes, each inserting 2 records into a shared database